You are $75 away from free shipping

-When it comes to eyes, the ‘60s were all about the cut crease.
+When it came to the eyes, the ‘60s were all about the cut crease.
 While this dramatic eye makeup look is still on-trend today, consider giving it a modern twist by trying a negative space cut crease.
-Curious about how to get the look?
-Here’s How to Create a Negative Space Cut Crease.
+Follow our tutorial: How to Create a Negative Space Cut Crease.

 When it comes to your eye shadow, opt for a matte nude shade—like the L’Oréal Paris Colour Riche Monos Eyeshadow in Paris Beach—on your lid.
 This will keep the focus on your statement eyeliner look.

 Ready to line your eyes?
 Grab a black liquid liner, like the L’Oréal Paris Infallible Flash Cat Eye Waterproof Brush Tip Liquid Eyeliner in Black.
 This innovative felt tip liner features an easy-to-use removable wing stencil, making it the ideal choice for this look!
 Here’s how to use it.

 1. Position the stencil.
 Place the stencil so the wing outline is at the outer edge of your eye, flat against your skin.
 You want to position the stencil so that the base of your wing is aligned with your lower lash line.

 2. Fill it in.
 Take your eyeliner and fill in the stencil.

 3. Remove the stencil.
 Move the stencil away from your skin, revealing your wing.